raj-savaj/MCA/DBMS/README.md

 Write the following queries in SQL.
 No duplicates should be printed in any of the answers.
 *  Find the names of all Juniors (level = JR) who are enrolled in a class taught by Prof. Harshith
 * Find the names of all classes that either meet in room R128 or have five or more Students enrolled.
-* Find the names of all students who are enrolled in two classes that meet at the same time.
+* Find the names of faculty members who teach in every room in which some class is taught.
 * Find the names of faculty members for whom the combined enrolment of the courses that they teach is less than five

 ### Exercise-2